bigbluebutton/docker-dev/README.md

 ## Docker setup

-The next script depends on having docker available to your user, so before proceeding, run the following command:
+The next script depends on having docker available to your user, so before proceeding, run the following command (note that a computer reboot is required):

 ```sh
 sudo usermod -aG docker `whoami`